 NOTE For translation services in general, see ISO 17100.

-This document provides requirements for the competences and qualifications of legal translators, revisers and reviewers, defines the core processes, resources, professional development, training and other aspects necessary for the provision by individual translators of a quality legal specialist translation service that meets applicable specifications.
+This document specifies requirements for the competences and qualifications of legal translators, revisers and reviewers.
+In particular, it specifies the core processes, resources, professional development, training and other aspects of the legal translation service provided by individual translators.

-Application of this document also provides the means by which an individual translator can demonstrate their professionalism and conformity of specific translation services to this document and their capability to deliver a legal translation service that will meet the Client’s and other applicable specifications and be therefore considered fit-for-purpose specialist translation product.
+Fulfilment of the requirements set out in this document enables the individual legal translator to demonstrate their capability to maintain a desired level of quality in legal translation services that will meet the Client’s and other applicable specifications and therefore be considered a fit for purpose specialist translation product.

 The use of output from machine translation, even with post-editing, is outside the scope of this document.